Archive for the 'changes' Category

 This guitar was built for Joni Mitchell, and it is a great example of what can happen when a musical and visual artist teams up with a luthier.
 It was designed for Mitchell’s low open tunings, and the removable soundhole rosette/ring allows the guitar’s air resonance to be tuned accordingly for different amounts of bass.
 Mitchell collaborated on concepts for the inlays, which include I Ching symbols in the fingerboard and around the soundhole; the I Ching’s hexagram number 56, the Wanderer, graces the face and the upper bout.
 Don Juan’s crow flies on the peghead, and the wandering theme continues on with the mountains and the road.”

 In fact, the eight trigrams run up the neck of the guitar, heaven at the nut and earth at the top of the neck.
 Heaven is bass!
 Hejira, one of Mitchell’s several masterpieces, was recorded and released in 1976, the year before this guitar was made.
 Lu, hexagram 56, pretty much describes the album’s mood of not staying together, of fire on the mountain that “does not tarry,” in Wilhelm/Baynes’ words, of a wanderlust that drives one onward toward the greener pasture on the other side of the hill.
-Continue Reading »
+Read the rest of this entry »

 Something about the I Ching